AdobeDocs/experience-manager-64.es-ES/help/forms/using/tasks-organizational-hierarchy-using-manager.md

 ---
-title: Administración de tareas en una jerarquía organizativa mediante la vista Administrador
+title: Administrar tareas en una jerarquía organizativa mediante la vista Administrador
 seo-title: Managing tasks in an organizational hierarchy using Manager View
-description: Cómo los administradores y los jefes de organización pueden acceder y trabajar en las tareas de sus informes directos e indirectos en la pestaña Tareas pendientes del espacio de trabajo de AEM Forms.
+description: Cómo los administradores y los jefes de organización pueden acceder y trabajar en las tareas de sus informes directos e indirectos en la pestaña Tareas pendientes de AEM Forms Workspace.
 seo-description: How managers and organization heads can access and work on the tasks of their direct and indirect reports in the To-do tab in AEM Forms workspace.
 uuid: a44d5a64-c03a-4337-8577-b121e6202449
 contentOwner: robhagat